-That's why we recommend players like jRiver Media Center for PC and Mac and Audirvana (time being Mac only).
-Other software media players are available on the market, but we like to focus on these two for now as they support not only PCM- Signals but DSD streaming as well.
+That's why we recommend players like jRiver Media Center 18 for PC (MAC is in beta testing phase) and Audirvana (time being Mac only).
+Other software media players are available on the market, but we like to focus on these two for now as they support not only PCM-Signals but DSD streaming via DoP as well.

 For the Bit-Perfect transmission we need to make some setting on the computer and the Software Player to get everything working together smoothly.
 These settings will allow us to bypass the Windows Sound Mixer (see below graphic) and on Mac we will give the priority to the audio sent to the player over any other sound.

-These settings will affect the Audio Output Mode and key technologies here are Kernel Streaming, WASAPI and ASIO, beside others.
+These settings will affect the Audio Output Mode and key technologies here are Kernel Streaming and WASAPI Event Style, beside others.

-The goal is to use the Bit-Perfect mode also known as "Bit-transparent" mode.
-This means that all the data of the audio file is exactly the same as received in the USB DAC.
+The goal is to use the Bit -Perfect mode also known as "Bit-transparent" mode.
+This means that all the data of the audio file is exactly the same as received in the NA-11S1.
 Note this is not possible with any USB-DAC.
-The DAC, needs to support this too.
+The DAC, here the NA-11S1, needs to support this too.

-2nd We also need a driver for the USB DAC (only for PC)
+2nd We also need a driver for the NA-11S1 (only for PC)

-For a PC, the driver is very important and you need to install it before connecting your USB DAC to your computer.
-For Mac operation there is no dedicated driver installation required for most of the DAC's.
+For a PC, the driver is very important and you need to install it before connecting your NA-11S1 to your computer.
+For Mac operation there is no dedicated driver installation required, at least not for the NA-11S1.
 However this might be different for other USB-DAC devices.

-The Driver will allow the USB DAC to control the clock, so the rhythm in which it receives the audio information.
+The Driver will allow the NA-11S1 to control the clock, so the rhythm in which it receives the audio information.
 This is called Asynchronous mode and is needed to avoid Jitter, which deteriorates the signal quality.
 It will also give important information to the PC about the specification of the connected USB-DAC.
-Once the driver is installed on the PC the USB-DAC can be directly selected in the software media player as the output device (soundcard).
+Once the driver is installed on the PC the USB-DAC (here NA-11S1) can be directly selected in the software media player as the output device (soundcard).

 3rd There is a need for a good USB cable to connect the player to your Computer.
 It is not recommended to use a cable longer than 5m.
 And the quality of shielding will also have some influence on the sound quality.
-It is recommended to test several cables to optimize performance.
+It is recommended to test several cables to optimise performance.